Sunday School can touch the lives of everyone in the congregation - from the very young to the very...not so young.

 The Women’s Bible Class is a Christ led, spiritually bonded small group welcome to women of all ages.
 We focus on studies that encourage understanding and growth of Biblical truths used in supporting, loving, laughing and caring for one another and all of God's Kingdom.
 We seek deeper knowledge of the Trinity as we trust God to walk with us through our daily lives.
 We meet second floor, room 210 during Sunday School hour.
 The group often enjoys Sunday lunch together.
 Members participate in various service opportunities through out the Church with gifts of hospitality and financial support.

 New Beginnings is a group of parents, ages 35-55, with children ranging in ages from elementary to high school.
-We may have 15-20 people in class at times, and we meet upstairs 221B.
+We may have 15-20 people in class at times, and meet in room 107A.
 Our studies are both topical and Biblical, with various members of our group choosing to lead studies.
 If we aren't doing a church-wide study, we discuss what we'd like to cover, and go from there.
 Our studies are discussion-based, and many include a DVD presentation.
 Social events for our group include a Christmas party, family gatherings at homes, in-class food and social times, and just last year we started a family canoe trip.
 We are currently discussing a "focus" mission, and in the past we have worked the Grace Sunday meal and Samaritan Cafe.

 Friends Building Faith meets in room in 225.
 We are a small group of couples in our 40s and 50s.
 We do many DVD based and other short studies and participate in good, candid discussion.
 We try to gather funds for group donations, especially related to our members outside involvements.